Heli Skiing California - Heli Skiing Tahoe - Mammoth

 However, the Eastern Sierras can be a bit different than the West side and Tahoe.
 It is marked by more vertical, jutting mountain peaks, such as Mt.
 Whitney.
 The corridor up the 395, including Mammoth Mountain and June Mountain, can offer colder temps, more wind and sometimes more fresh snow than Tahoe, depending on the storm system.

 A major benefit of snow catting instead of heli skiing California is that you won’t ever be grounded by storm days.
 Snow-cats can operate in nearly all levels of weather, assuming that visibility is still safe.
-Even if there are high winds, you’ll still be able to ski.
+Even if there are moderately high winds, you’ll still be able to ski.

 The terrain is breathtaking.
 Most of Tahoe’s terrain is below tree line, making glades a norm on your cat skiing adventure.
 However, you’ll still have some high-exposure runs towards the top of the peaks, with plenty of technical chutes and cliff drops to enjoy.
 Avalanche danger can be very high, so it’s recommended to invest in avalanche training before your trip.

-...look up Ruby Mountain Heli, located just outside of Elko, Nevada in Lamoille.
+They are located just outside of Elko, Nevada in Lamoille.
 It's about a five hour drive from Reno, and there is a small airport.

 Reviews & Comments